Native American Extermination Order

 What was the result of the order?

-The militia[25] fought with natives armed with rifles and bows[26] in the "Provo Bottoms"[27] and Payson Canyon.[28]
+The militia[25] fought with Native Americans who were armed with rifles and bows[26] in the "Provo Bottoms"[27] and Payson Canyon.[28]
 About two dozen native combatants were killed in the Provo battle and at least one militia member was killed and several wounded.[29]

 Native women and children were also brought to Salt Lake City, housed and fed for the winter, and returned to their lands in the spring.[30]
 Daniel Wells reported that Utah Valley was peaceful for two years afterward.[31]